eclipse-edc/Connector/docs/developer/decision-records/2024-01-12-dynamic-constraint-functions/README.md

 ## Decision

-A new variant of the `AtomicConstraintFunction` will be introduced that allows dynamic evaluate of the `leftOperand` to determine its binding.
+A new variant of the `AtomicConstraintFunction` will be introduced that allows dynamic evaluation of the `leftOperand` to determine its binding.

 ## Rationale